 The Whitehorse

-The Whitehorse residence was built in collaboration with the Design Build Bluff program.
-Design Build Bluff provides homes for deserving Navajo families in the four corner area.
-The award winning residence was made of salvaged material and built in 3 months.
+The Whitehorse Residence was designed and built in collaboration with the Design Build Bluff program, which provides homes for deserving Navajo families in the Four Corners area.
+This award-winning residence was constructed in just three months with a budget of $30,000 and made extensive use of salvaged and recycled materials.